 Employee Resource Groups: Examples & Best Practices

 Employee resource groups (ERGs) have been a part of corporate life since the 1960s, but they are growing in popularity.
 In fact that number of ERGs at companies rose more than 20% between 2021 and 2022, according to The Rise Journey.
 As employees look for support within their organizations and companies aim to foster engagement, ERGs create a sense of belonging and advance diversity, equity and inclusion (DEI) goals.
-With all this, it’s becoming more and more apparent how valuable these internal communities of employees really are in today’s workplace.

 What are Employee Resource Groups?

-Employee resource groups are networks for employees who have common interests or identities, offering them an opportunity to come together for community-building and support.
-ERGs tend to be grassroots, formed by volunteer employees within a company, but they are often officially sponsored and supported by the organization.
-These groups can also be called business resource groups or affinity groups.
+These groups can also be called business resource groups (BRGs), people groups, employee-led groups or affinity groups.
 Employee resource groups are often centered around underrepresented groups such as women, BIPOC, LGBTQIA, workers with disabilities and beyond.
 However, ERGs have grown to include groups focusing on many other areas, such as parenting, caregiving, physical and mental health and more.

-At a time when companies are struggling with challenges such as quiet quitting, high turnover, and disconnection due to remote work, employee resource groups are an effective way to increase employee morale, engagement and a sense of community.
+At a time when companies are struggling with challenges such as quiet quitting, high turnover, and disconnection due to remote work, affinity groups are an effective way to increase employee morale, engagement and a sense of community.
 Fortune 500 companies recognize these benefits—90 percent of them have employee resource groups in place to support employees.

 What Does an Employee Resource Group Do?